witnet/witnet-solidity-bridge/README.md

 - The `Witnet Bridge Interface`(WBI), which includes all the needed functionality to relay data requests and their results from Ethereum to Witnet and the other way round.
 - `UsingWitnet`, an inheritable client contract that injects methods for interacting with the WBI in the most convenient way.
-- `BlockRelay`, a contract that incentivizes secure relaying of Witnet blocks into Ethereum so that Witnet transactions can be verified by the EVM.

 ## WitnetBridgeInterface